m-cat/over/README.md

 ...
 ```

-As you can see, OVER is much more understandable, even if you're not at all familiar with it.
-The YAML version has strange syntax in some places (such as `&id001` and `*id001`; plus, what in the world are `>` and `|` supposed to be?) and a lack of useful syntax in others (every value looks like a string).
+As you can see, this is much less clear than the OVER version.
+YAML has strange syntax (such as `&id001` and `*id001`; and what in the world are `>` and `|` supposed to be?) and a lack of useful syntax in others (every value looks like a string).
 Is the "data" field a number or a string?
-YAML is certainly more pleasing on a superficial level, which I suspect is the only reason it entered into general use, but it fails to stand up to light scrutiny.
+YAML is certainly more pleasing on a superficial level, which I suspect is the only reason it entered into general use, but it fails to stand up to some light scrutiny.

 Look at [this answer](https://stackoverflow.com/a/18708156) on StackExchange for an example of how unintuitive YAML is.
-Trust me, that's not even the worst of it; there is a shocking amount of weirdness in the official spec.
-This design disaster also makes it impossible to write an efficient parser for it.
+That's not the worst of it; there is a shocking amount of weirdness in the official spec.
+This design disaster also makes it impossible to write an efficient parser for YAML.

 Finally, as seen throughout this README, OVER manages to be more powerful than YAML while being much simpler!
 This may strike you as a paradox, but it is just a consequence of the thoughtless design of YAML and company (don't think I've forgotten about TOML).
 There are options such as [StrictYAML](https://github.com/crdoconnor/strictyaml) but they are, in my opinion, just bandaids on a broken solution.